 What exactly is CBT?

-Cognitive Behaviour Therapy (CBT) is a talking therapy that explores:
+Cognitive Behavioural Therapy (CBT) is a talking therapy that explores:

 - How do you think about yourself, other people and your future